gildas-lormeau/Polyglot-HTML-ZIP-PNG/README.md

 This repository contains a presentation showing how to create HTML/ZIP/PNG polyglot files in JavaScript.
 This is a work in progress.

-You can download the presentation (PDF) in:
+You can view the presentation in:
  - [french](https://gildas-lormeau.github.io/Polyglot-HTML-ZIP-PNG/fr-FR/)
  - english (TODO)